 When a loving suburban mom is seized by an alien snatch squad and whisked off to Mars her nine-year-old son hitches a lift aboard the rocket.
 However, after hooking up with a renegade American astronaut who's made his home on the Red Planet, he discovers that his mum's life is in danger and he's only got hours to save her.
-Using Robert Zemeckis's consistently improving motion capture technique, this is a captivating and visually impressive kids' outing with particular credit going to Dan Fogler's largely improvised stranded spaceman Gribble.
+Using Robert Zemeckis's constantly improving motion capture technique, this is a captivating and visually impressive kids' outing with a standout and largely improvised vocal turn from Dan Fogler as stranded spaceman Gribble.

 It seems that Martian mums have got rubbish parenting skills so the cosset-challenged aliens need to head to Earth and grab a good old American mom every now and then.